Samyar-Projects/Website/.github/PULL_REQUEST_TEMPLATE/bug-fix.md

 <!--
     Failure to fill out this template properly may result in your PR being ignored without warning.

-    Gigawhat Essentials is licensed under GNU GPL-3.0 license, By contributing to Gigawhat Essentials You agree to license your code under the GNU GPL-3.0 license, which can be found here: https://github.com/Gigawhat-net/Gigawhat-Essentials/blob/dev/LICENSE
+    Gigawhat Essentials is licensed under GNU GPL-3.0 license, By contributing to the Gigawhat Website You agree to license your code under the GNU GPL-3.0 license, which can be found here: https://github.com/Gigawhat-net/Gigawhat-Website/blob/dev/LICENSE
 -->